 After approval of the I-130, USCIS sends your case to the second agency, the National Visa Center (NVC).
 Once the NVC receives the approved I-130 petition, the NVC will create a case and mail or email you instructions on how to proceed.
 It can take 4 – 6 weeks to receive notice from the NVC but in 2021 reports indicate email notifications in as little as 3-4 days!

-The mail or email notice from the NVC asks you to log in into their online system (Consular Electronic Application Center, or CEAC) using the case number and invoice number listed the notice.
-In CEAC, you will pay two fees, for $325 and $120.
-The system will then ask you to complete an immigrant visa application for your family member, on a Form DS260.
+The mail or email notice from the NVC asks you to log in into their online system (Consular Electronic Application Center, or CEAC) using the case number and invoice number listed in the notice.
+In CEAC, you will pay two fees, $325 and $120.
+The system will then ask you to complete an immigrant visa application for your family member, on Form DS260.
 You’ll also be required to upload electronic scanned copies of documents such as your family member’s passport and birth certificate.

 How will I know if the NVC has my case?

 As stated in the previous section, the NVC will notify you by mail or by email.
 It’s very important, therefore, to inform NVC of your address or email.
-You can n0tify the NVC of your address through AskNVC where you can fill out an online form.
+You can notify the NVC of your address through AskNVC where you can fill out an online form.
 Or you can call (603) 334 0888.
-When you speak to someone over the phone, make sure you’re ready to provide the names, dates of birth of all people involved in the case.
+When you speak to someone over the phone, make sure you’re ready to provide the names, and dates of birth of all people involved in the case.
 You should also have available any receipt notices or other documents you have received from immigration officials.

 What documents and information will I send the NVC?

 Documents for the NVC

 You will need to send the following: